telerik/teststudio-docs/docs/features/integration/bug-tracking/configuration.md

 ![Group Membership][14]

-3.&nbsp; Use the correct URL to connect to your Jira Account.
+3.&nbsp; Use the correct URL to connect to your Jira Cloud server.

 ![Bug tracking settings][15]

-4.&nbsp; You should enter the same username and password as you would use to log in to your Jira Cloud account
+4.&nbsp; Enter your Jira username and for a password use a <a href="https://id.atlassian.com/manage/api-tokens" target="_blank">Jira Token</a> generated for your account - that way Test Studio integration will successfully comply with the two-factor authentication for the Jira cloud server.

 ![Jira Login][16]